Thrum Messaging System

 Edit

 Replace a message's content entirely.
-Only the original author (matching agent_id) can edit their own messages.
-Deleted messages cannot be edited.
+Only the original author (matched by agent_id) can edit.
+Deleted messages can't be edited.

 thrum message edit msg_01HXE...
 "Updated: auth module complete with rate limiting"